-In true sense you have shown versatility through your skills in many disciplines.
-But through all these you remained an artist at heart.
+In the true sense, you have shown versatility through your skills in many disciplines.
+But through all these, you remained an artist at heart.
 What inspired you to take up so many different forms of art, particularly keeping in mind the dedication you needed to achieve excellence in each of them?

 The inspiration dictates its own channels.
 It is not about virtuosity or achieving anything, anything other than to be faithful to inspiration.
 The alleged virtuosity is but a marker of dedication.

 Through your practices in literature, music, painting and the other explorations of various art forms did you find more unity than diversity among all genres you have explored?
 Is there any common thread that binds them all?